Online Counselling for Anxiety, Personal Development, Relationship Issues and more

-I have been working successfully in an ‘online’ capacity for around a decade.
+I have been working successfully in an ‘online’ capacity for over a decade.
 And although I know it can feel strange to change the way you participate in therapy, I would like to let you know that many people who have tried online counselling have been surprised by how ‘supported’ and ‘comfortable’ they have felt during sessions.

 Setting up is important